seacunilever/bipode-nextflow/README_unilever.md

 # README for Unilever internal use
-This is an extension to the general docs since the Bifrost Nextflow workflow is used both internally in SERS and is also released externally.
+This is an extension to the general docs since the Bipode Nextflow workflow is used both internally in SERS and is also released externally.

 This document covers: